xbeat/Machine-Learning/README.md

 Retrieval-Augmented Generation (RAG) and Fine-Tuning are two powerful approaches for enhancing Large Language Models (LLMs).
 RAG focuses on retrieving relevant information from external sources, while Fine-Tuning involves adapting a pre-trained model to specific tasks.
 This presentation will explore both methods, their implementations in Python, and guide you in choosing the right approach for your LLM projects.

+## Essential Python Libraries for Data Visualization

+Introduction to Data Visualization with Python

+Data visualization is a powerful tool for transforming complex data into clear, actionable insights.
+Python offers several libraries that excel in creating visuals, from basic charts to interactive, web-ready graphics.
+This presentation will explore three essential Python libraries for data visualization: Matplotlib, Seaborn, and Plotly.
+We'll delve into their strengths, use cases, and provide practical examples to help you enhance your visualization skills.

 ## Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM)

 Introduction to Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM)